jcondor98/statistics/docs/thesis.md

 > numerous cases.
 Aiming at this problem, this paper proposes a method to
 > generate a self-adaptive threshold based on the improved Exponentially
 > Weighted Moving Average (EWMA) model.
 The method predicts the value of
-> φ-Entropy at the next moment and further generate the threshold.
-Results of
+> $phi$-Entropy at the next moment and further generate the threshold.
+Results
-> simulation and experiment show that the algorithm can effectively detect
+> of simulation and experiment show that the algorithm can effectively detect
 > abnormal network traffic

 #### Model description

 The idea behind the proposed model is quite clever and creative.
-Again, the article itself provide a succint and crystal clear explaination:
+Again, the article itself provide a succinct and crystal clear explanation:

 > The $phi$-Entropy is used to describe the autocorrelation of network traffic.
 > The improved EWMA model is used to predict the $phi$-Entropy at the next